Skip to main content

 Filter Expressions

 The filter expression language allows for data set filtering using a simplified expression language.
 The language itself supports boolean logic (and, or, ()) and equivalences (>=, <=, !=, ==).
 String values are wrapped in quotes ("", '') and columns values can be accessed using the column name.
+Regex patterns can be provided as well, and require the pattern to be wrapped in forward slashes (\).

 The filter expression language is used with the filter command, tag command, and the globally available --filter flag.